4 nights from: $1395 Single Supplement: FREE

 After breakfast this morning, we’ll begin our exploration of Villa de Leyva with a walking tour of this 16th century colonial village.
 Due to the semi-desert climate of this high-altitude (7,050 feet) valley, there are no agricultural resources, and therefore the village has had very little development within the last 400 years.
 Much of the original colonial architecture still remains: The enormous town plaza gives way to uneven, cobblestone streets, whitewashed buildings with red tile roofs, and balconies adorned with potted flowers.
 Villa de Leyva’s history beyond the 16th century is also on display.
 The valley is speckled with fossils dating back to the Cretaceous era, and it’s not uncommon to see them embedded into plaster walls.

 Later this morning, we’ll venture to Raquirá, a town located 15 miles from Villa de Leyva.
 Known as the pottery capital of Colombia, we’ll stop for a clay demonstration before continuing on our walking tour of the town.
 Lunch this afternoon will be enjoyed at a local restaurant.
 The rest of this afternoon is at your leisure to make your own discoveries in Villa de Leyva.
 Dinner is on your own this evening.

-We then continue on to Bogotá, where we’ll enjoy lunch at a downtown restaurant and begin our walking tour of Colombia's capital and largest city.
+We then continue on to Bogotá.
 Originally a settlement known as Bacatá by the indigenous people who inhabited this area on the high plains of the Andes, the site became a full-fledged Spanish colonial outpost by 1550.
-Bogotá remained under the control of the Viceroyalty of Peru until 1717, when it became the capital of the Viceroyalty of New Granada, a vast stretch of land encompassing the modern countries of Colombia, Panama, Ecuador and Venezuela.
+Bogotá remained under the control of the Viceroyalty of New Granada, a vast stretch of land encompassing the modern countries of Colombia, Panama, Ecuador and Venezuela.
 Since then, the city has served continuously as a political and social center; today this bustling capital has a population of more than eight million people.